-TSR from December 31, 2014 through August 19, 2022 includes stock price appreciation and dividends paid.
+TSR from December 31, 2014 through April 28, 2023 includes stock price appreciation and dividends paid.
 EV / EBITDA and CAGR based on consensus estimates.

 VLO Refining system used as a proxy for U.S. refining and compared to a European refinery with similar processing unit configuration.
 Platts Houston Ship Channel natural gas price quotes used for the U.S. and the ICE UK National Balancing Point quotes used for Europe.
-Historical natural gas price impact based on 2019 prices and 3Q22 prices are through August 16, 2022.
+Historical natural gas price impact based on 2019 prices.
 VLO Refining natural gas consumption is ~900,000 MMBtu per day, of which 63% is operating expense and the balance is cost of goods sold.